flooklab/Lightning_Detector/README.md

 - Sometimes the Arduino appears to take rather long to wake up from sleep mode.
 When you wake it up by pressing one of the push buttons, this _can_ result in it getting stuck due to the debouncing (recognizable by the _green_ RGB LED being continuously on).
 You just need to press the button again to resolve this.
+- Apparently, as already mentioned in the [Case](#user-content-case) section, the `AS3935` raises false positive lightning interrupts when it gets too close to the main PCB.
+  Hence you might need to add additional shielding, depending on your setup.

 ## License Information